polkadot-developers/substrate-developer-hub.github.io/docs/runtime/initializing-storage.md

 ## Hard-Code Default Values

 The simplest way (and one that technically does not use genesis configuration) to initialize storage is simply to hard-code default values for each parameter.
 This option is best when there are clear default values that all deployments of the module will want to use.
-The runtime developer can choose this option by including `config()` in the `decl_storage!` marco, and an initial value at the end of the line.
+The runtime developer can choose this option by including `config()` in the `decl_storage!` macro, and an initial value at the end of the line.

 Consider this example module where players ante to play a game and add to the pot by raising.